AztecProtocol/aztec-packages/yellow-paper/docs/addresses-and-keys/specification.md

 This tag can be used as the basis for note retreival schemes.
 Each time Bob sends Alice a $\ciphertext$ **for this particular app**, he can attach the next unused $\tagg_{app,i}^{Bob \rightarrow Alice}$ in the sequence.
 Alice - who is also able to derive the next $\tagg_{app,i}^{Bob \rightarrow Alice}$ in the sequence - can make privacy-preserving calls to a server, requesting the $\ciphertext$ associated with a particular $\tagg_{app,i}^{Bob \rightarrow Alice}$.

-> TODO: Bob can encrypt a record of this handshake, for himself, using his outgoing viewing key.

-### Deriving a sequence of tags from Bob to himself across all apps (at the 'master key' level)
+### Deriving a sequence of tags from Bob to himself across all apps

 The benefit of Bob deriving a sequence of tags for himself, is that he can re-sync his _outgoing_ transaction data more quickly, if he ever needs to in future.

-There are many ways to do this:
+This can be done by either:

-- Copy the approach used to derive a sequence of tags between Bob and Alice (but this time do it between Bob and Bob, and use Bob's outgoing keys).
+- Copying the approach used to derive a sequence of tags between Bob and Alice (but this time do it between Bob and Bob, and use Bob's outgoing keys).
-  - This would require a small modification, since we don't have app-siloed outgoing viewing _public_ keys (merely as an attempt to simplify the protocol...)
-- Generate a very basic sequence of tags $\tagg_{app, i}^{Bob \rightarrow Bob} = h(\ovskapp, i)$ (at the app level) and $\tagg_{m, i}^{Bob \rightarrow Bob} = h(\ovskm, i)$.
+- Generating a very basic sequence of tags $\tagg_{app, i}^{Bob \rightarrow Bob} = h(\ovskapp, i)$ (at the app level) and $\tagg_{m, i}^{Bob \rightarrow Bob} = h(\ovskm, i)$.
   - Note: In the case of deriving app-specific sequences of tags, Bob might wish to also encrypt the app*address as a ciphertext header (and attach a master tag $\tagg*{m, i}^{Bob \rightarrow Bob}$), to remind himself of the apps that he should derive tags _for_.
-- Lots of other approaches.

-## Derive diversified address
+## Derive diversified public keys

-A Diversified Address can be derived from Alice's keys, to enhance Alice's transaction privacy.
+A diversified public key can be derived from Alice's keys, to enhance Alice's transaction privacy.
 If Alice's counterparties' databases are compromised, it enables Alice to retain privacy from such leakages.
+Diversified public keys are used for generating diversified addresses.

 Basically, Alice must personally derive and provide Bob and Charlie with random-looking addresses (for Alice).
 Because Alice is the one deriving these Diversified Addresses (they can _only_ be derived by Alice), if Bob and Charlie chose to later collude, they would not be able to convince each-other that they'd interacted with Alice.

 This is not to be confused with 'Stealth Addresses', which 'flip' who derives: Bob and Charlie would each derive a random-looking Stealth Address for Alice.
 Alice would then discover her new Stealth Addresses through decryption.